determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/slurm-known-issues.rst

 Ensure that the following requirements are met in your experiment configuration.

-Distributed jobs must allocate the same number of resources on each compute node.
-Specify the ``slots_per_trial`` as a multiple of the GPUs available on a single compute node.
-For example, if the compute nodes have four GPUs each, ``slots_per_trial`` must be set to a multiple of four, such as 8, 12, 16, and 20.
-You cannot use six, for example, because Slurm might allocate four GPUs on the first compute node and two GPUs on the second node and the experiment can fail because it expects the GPUs used for the experiment to be evenly distributed among the compute nodes.
+Distributed jobs *must* allocate the same number of resources on each compute node.
+Slurm/PBS will not enforce this constraint by default.
+It is, therefore, recommended that you include a ``slots_per_node`` in your experiment configuration to ensure that Slurm/PBS provides a consistent allocation on each node.
+Your ``slots_per_trial`` configuration should then be a multiple of ``slots_per_node``.

 *************************
  Additional Known issues